paxdotdev/pax/README.md

 A JavaScript/TypeScript runtime [is planned](TODO.md), which will enable JS/TS developers to write Pax (no Rust required.)

-Ultimately, Pax is aimed at enabling visual creative tooling, which should be even more fun.
+Ultimately, Pax is aimed at enabling visual creative tooling — Pax's _raison d'être_, in the long run, is to enable art and artists.

 #### Sky's the limit